 According to the Veteran’s Benefit Administration, the most prevalent disabilities vets receive financial assistance for are related to hearing.

 Hearing Loss and Veterans

-The Center of Disease Control and Prevention reports that veterans are 30 percent more likely to have severe hearing loss than nonveterans and those who served after September 2001 are four times as likely.
+The Center of Disease Control and Prevention reports veterans are 30 percent more likely to have severe hearing loss than nonveterans.
+Moreover, those serving after September 2001 are four times as likely.

 Dangerous Conditions and Hearing Loss

 It’s a situation that’s akin to being stuck between a rock and a hard place.
 You’ve heard that saying before, right?